What story are you telling yourself right now?

 🤔 What story am I telling myself right now?

 Stories are interpretations, not facts, and are not always true.
 Recognizing this gives you the motivation and power to change unhelpful ones that hold you back.
-A setback might seem like proof you’re not capable, or a success like luck, but both can be seen as opportunities to grow.
-Stories take many forms: mindsets and beliefs, labels, identities, and expectations about the future.
+They take many forms: mindsets and beliefs, labels, identities, and expectations about the future.

 Most stories unfold unnoticed.
-During difficult times, notice your thoughts without judgment.
-Writing them down makes the underlying story visible.
+When times seem challenging, make your story visible by noticing your thoughts without judgment and writing them down.
 Once you recognize it, consider how it affects your feelings, actions, and well-being, and whether it moves you toward your goals or holds you back.
 Even small pauses to question your narrative create space to reframe it.
 For example, see mistakes as lessons instead of failures.
 Rethinking your stories helps you act with clarity, make better choices, and stop being held back by unhelpful patterns.

 Changing your narratives is like editing a movie to tell a more empowering story, or updating software to replace outdated stories with ones that help you move forward.